Great Phenol Plot

-The Great Phenol Plot was a clandestine effort by the German Government during the early years of World War I to divert American-produced phenol away from the manufacture of high explosives that supported the British war effort.
-It was used by the German-owned Bayer company, who could no longer import phenol from Britain, to produce aspirin.
+The Great Phenol Plot was a clandestine effort by the German government during the early years of World War I to divert American-produced phenol from the manufacture of high explosives that supported the British war effort.
+Phenol was used by the German-owned Bayer company, which could no longer import the compound from Britain, to produce aspirin.

 Background

 At the outbreak of World War I in 1914, most phenol used by American manufacturers was imported from the United Kingdom.
-A major precursor compound in organic chemistry, phenol was used to make both the salicylic acid used to make aspirin, and the high explosive picric acid (trinitrophenol).
+A major precursor compound in organic chemistry, phenol was used to make salicylic acid for aspirin and the high explosive picric acid (trinitrophenol).
 It was also a primary component for Thomas Edison's "Diamond Disc" phonograph records, which were made from glue-bound wood flour or ceramic coated in a layer of an early phenol-based plastic (unlike other disc records of the time, which were made from shellac).